 Useful Links and Resources

-Career Comp@nion has been designed to help and support both students and parents/carers by providing the most up-to-date, independent and impartial web link gateway to careers information.
-It acts as a 'one stop shop' to access information about education, apprenticeships, labour market information, special educational needs, job hunting, qualifications, psychometric tests and films about different careers and the resources on this site are extensive.
+Careercompa@nion has been designed to help and support both students and parents/carers by providing the most up-to-date, independent and impartial web link gateway to careers information.
+It acts as a 'one stop shop' to access information about education, apprenticeships, labour market information, special educational needs, job hunting, qualifications, careers generator quizzes and films about different careers.

 The link gives a list of all providers who have supported our students during the past academic year.